 - "Sociologist Ponders Communication and Democracy," College Street Journal, April 19, 1996

-- Workers of the World, Enjoy!
-Aesthetic Politics from Revolutionary Syndicalism to the Global Justice Movement, forthcoming with Temple University Press, Spring 2010.
+- Workers of the World Enjoy!
+Aesthetic Politics from Revolutionary Syndicalism to the Global Justice Movement (Temple University Press, 2010)

 - Industrializing Antebellum America: The Rise of Manufacturing Entrepreneurs in the Early Republic (Palgrave MacMillan, 2008) (with Barbara M. Tucker).

 - Classical Social Theory: A Contemporary Approach (Malden, MA: Blackwell Publishers, 2002).
 Turkish translation rights sold to Babil Yayinlari, Publishers.

 - Anthony Giddens and Modern Social Theory (London: Sage Publications, 1998).
 Korean translation by Ilshin Publishing Co.
 (2001).

 - French Revolutionary Syndicalism and the Public Sphere (New York: Cambridge University Press, 1996).